35 Orchardside Dr., Cranbury

 Fresh-cut: 118 Dey Rd., Plainsboro

 The family can browse this 50-acre farm for the perfect match.
 Bring your own saw or use theirs.
-U-Cut trees span two different lots, so be sure to check that you have the correct form of payment for the lot you're on: If you chop at 260 Dey Rd., you'll need cash to to charge your card at 118 Dey Rd. first.
+U-Cut trees span two different lots, so be sure to check that you have the correct form of payment for the lot you’re on: If you chop at 260 Dey Rd., you’ll need cash to charge your card at 118 Dey Rd. first.
 You can pay with cash or Visa/Mastercard at 120 Cranbury Neck Rd.
+Save $10 on a PYO white pine.
+Please wear a mask where social distancing cannot be maintained.
+Wagon rides will be at limited capacity so be prepared to walk.

 242 Wykertown Rd., Rte.
 629, Branchville

-16 acres of 16,000 trees and four species are available to chop.
+16 acres of 16,000 trees and 4 species are available to chop.
 Saws, twine and other materials provided.
-Browse the Merry Moose Gift Shop or roast marshmallows in the picnic area.
-Head there on a Saturday between 1 and 3 pm for a meet-and-greet with Santa.
+Please wear a mask and observe COVID-19 guidelines.
+Open 9 am-4 pm weekends only.

 118 Beechwood Rd., Belvidere